nrgetik/wu-tang/README.md

 # wu-tang
 Weather Underground [-based] Thermal/Atmospheric Niceness Grade

+## description
+This software seeks to determine the number of days that fall within certain climate/weather parameters observed at select US airports, and thus their corresponding cities, in an effort to rank atmospheric "niceness" amongst these locales.

 ## specification
-This software seeks to determine the number of days that fall within certain climate/weather parameters observed at select US airports, and thus their corresponding cities, in an effort to rank "niceness" amongst these locales.

 Limiting observations to (roughly) daytime/afternoon hours, the proposed methodology is: